Table of contents

 What vitamin E deficiency symptoms can occur?

-As the digestive tract needs fat to absorb vitamin E, people with fat absorption disorders are more likely to have a deficiency than people without such disorders.45 Vitamin E deficiency symptoms include retinopathy, peripheral neuropathy, skeletal muscle myopathy, ataxia, and immune system impairment.46
+Since the digestive tract requires fat to absorb vitamin E, there is a higher probability of a defect in people with fat absorption disorders than in humans without such disorders.
+45 To the Massal symptoms of vitamin E include retinopathy, peripheral neuropathy, skeletal muscle myopathy, ataxia, and an impairment of the immune system.
+46

 Natural sources of vitamin E